iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - run pre-release evaluation and validation pipelines, including:
   - testing prompts and model configurations on reference datasets
-  - measuring extraction accuracy against expected values
+  - measuring task-specific accuracy or quality against expected values, such as field-extraction accuracy, classification accuracy, or document-level pass rates
   - checking whether the system stays below the allowed hallucination threshold (the maximum allowed rate of invented, unsupported, or incorrect output) and whether the output matches the required format and expected fields
   - verifying business-rule compliance
   - verifying latency and cost against defined thresholds
   - checking that connected APIs still return the expected responses and data structures
-  - recording all pass/fail outcomes, measured results (such as field-extraction accuracy, confidence levels, latency, and cost), and approval decisions as release evidence
+  - recording all pass/fail outcomes, measured results (such as field-extraction accuracy, confidence levels, latency, and cost), policy-check results, and approval decisions as release evidence

 - apply policy-driven approval gates before production release

 - monitor how the released system behaves in production, including execution traces, model usage, failures, latency, structured outputs, tool calls, anomaly scores, API errors, schema drift, cost spikes, and safety-related events

-- connect incidents back to the exact release and to the specific changes introduced by that release, including prompt changes, model-configuration changes, execution-flow-definition changes, API request or response structure changes, policy changes, and environment-specific configuration changes applied when the version was put into production
+- connect incidents back to the exact deployment record, release candidate, and specific changes introduced by that release, including prompt changes, model-configuration changes, execution-flow-definition changes, API request or response structure changes, policy changes, and environment-specific configuration changes applied when the version was put into production

 - generate evidence packs that show what changed, what was tested, what failed, who approved, and what residual risk remains